szweibel/workshops/newest_python.md

 # Chapter 6: Structuring Data with Dictionaries
 We have seen that lists are great for ordered sequences of items, like a to-do list where the order matters.
 But what if our data isn't just a sequence?
 What if it has structure and labels?
 For instance, a person's contact information isn't just `["Ada Lovelace", "ada@example.com", "123-456-7890"]`.
-It is a collection of labeled data: a name, an email, a phone number.
-The order is less important than the labels themselves.
+That structure is fragile; if you forget the order, you don't know which string is the email and which is the phone number.
+A better way is to label each piece of data.

 For this kind of structured data, Python gives us the **dictionary (`dict`)**.
 A dictionary is a mutable collection that stores data not as an ordered list, but as **key-value pairs**.
 Think of it like a real-world dictionary: you look up a word (the **key**) to find its definition (the **value**).
 Or think of it like an ID card: "Name" is a key, and "Ada Lovelace" is its value.
+The order is less important than the labels themselves.

 Dictionaries are created with curly braces `{}`.